LorePlant/Landscape_OleaEuropea/README.md

 To investigate the presence of F1 hybrids I identified a recent devoped Rpackage that allow to identified ancestry-informative markers and estimate their hybrids index with the relative presence of F1, BC1, BC2 or past introgression.  https://omys-omics.github.io/triangulaR/index.html

+In this analysis I used the vcf file that was not filtered for MAF 5%.

 ```
 library(triangulaR)
 # make a pop map
 popmap<-read.table("popmap.txt")

+genoLAND.VCF <- read.vcfR("359_Olive_west.vcf.recode.vcf")#import vcf file

 # Create a new vcfR object composed only of sites above the given allele frequency difference threshold
 vcfR.diff <- alleleFreqDiff(vcfR = genoLAND.VCF, pm = popmap, p1 = " P1", p2 = "P2", difference = 0.7)